metaplex-foundation/developer-hub/src/pages/guides/understanding-pdas.md

 updated: '06-21-2024'
 ---

 ## Overview
-Program Derived Addresses (PDAs) are special types of addresses used in the Solana blockchain.
-They are a crucial part of the architecture that enables secure and deterministic interactions between programs and accounts without exposing private keys.
+**Program Derived Addresses (PDAs)** are special types of account used on Solana that are deterministically derived and look like standard public keys, but have no associated private keys.

 ## Key Characteristics of PDAs
-- Deterministic: PDAs are derived from a combination of a program ID and seed values, ensuring they are unique and predictable for a given program and set of seeds.
+- **Deterministic**: PDAs are deterministically derived from a combination of a program ID and "seeds" (predefined inputs) values
-- Secure: PDAs cannot be directly controlled by any private key, enhancing security.
+- **Secure**: no external user can generate a valid signature for the PDA address.
 Only the program that derived the PDA can sign transactions involving it.
-- Convenient: They simplify the management of program-specific state and data by providing a consistent way to address accounts.
+- **Convenient**: They simplify the management of program-specific state and data by providing a consistent way to address accounts.

 ## Role of PDAs
 PDAs are primarily used to:

-- Manage State: PDAs allow programs to manage state and store data securely and predictably.
+- **Manage State**: PDAs allow programs to store data in a determinstic address, making reading that state back easy.
-- Authorize Transactions: Only the program that owns the PDA can authorize transactions involving it, ensuring controlled access.
+- **Authorize Transactions**: Only the program that owns the PDA can authorize transactions involving it, ensuring controlled access.
-- Create Program-Specific Accounts: Programs can create and interact with accounts that are uniquely associated with them, enabling modular and isolated state management.
+- **Create Program-Specific Accounts**: Programs can create and interact with accounts that are uniquely associated with them, enabling modular and isolated state management.

 ## How PDAs are Derived
 PDAs are derived using a combination of a program ID and a set of seed values.
 The derivation process involves hashing these values together and ensuring the resulting address is valid.

 ### Derivation Process
-- Select Program ID: The public key of the program for which the PDA is being derived.
+1. **Select Program ID**: The public key of the program for which the PDA is being derived.
-- Choose Seeds: One or more seed values that, together with the program ID, will deterministically generate the PDA algorithmically based on the combined values.
+2. **Choose Seeds**: One or more seed values that, together with the program ID, will deterministically generate the PDA algorithmically based on the combined values.
-- Compute PDA: Use the `Pubkey::find_program_address` function to derive the PDA.
+3. **Compute PDA**: Use the `Pubkey::find_program_address` function to derive the PDA.
 This function ensures the derived address is valid and cannot collide with any regular (non-PDA) address.

 ## Example in Rust
 Here's an example of deriving a PDA in a Solana program written in Rust: